GeekInTheNorth/TeamPayrollBoard/README.md

 * Implemented a Burndown Chart
 * Implemented a Defect Report
 * Added the ability to start the YouTrackSummary page from a certain index

-TODO
-====

-* Try and remove tables from count screens
-* Make the Burndown chart configurable
-* Style up the Defect Report to be more useful on an information radiator
+* Added the ability to track developer and team stats
+* Added the ability to track Estimation Accuracy
+* Added the ability to monitor the backlog